PAS24 available uPVC Windows & Doors

-Here at Your Price Windows, all the uPVC products that we manufacture at our London factory come with PAS24 certification.
+Here at Your Price Windows, all the uPVC products that we manufacture at our London factory come with the option for PAS24 certification.
 We are delighted to offer this security certification for our windows, residential doors and patio doors so that customers can rest assured that their properties are as safe as possible.
-The fact that we have achieved PAS24 certification means that our bespoke uPVC doors and windows are compliant with Approved Document Q of the 2010 Building Regulations (the security element of the Building Regulations that is approved by the national police initiative Secured by Design).
+The fact that we have achieved PAS24 certification means that our bespoke uPVC doors and windows are compliant with Approved Document Q of the 2010 Building Regulations.
 It shows that our products are robust and stand up to rigorous testing to keep your (or your customers’) properties secure.

 What is PAS24 certification?